SoftUni-Internal/interactive-content/EN/03-Exception-Handling/05-Summary.md

 ## In this lesson you learned:

-- What Java exceptions are
+- What exceptions are
-    - exception Hierarchy
+    - exception hierarchy

-- How to Handle Exception
+- Handling exceptions
-    - try-catch Constructor
+    - **try-catch** statement

     ```java
     try {
     // Do some work that can raise an exception